Scope and Content Monthly ACA Newsletter

 Indigenous Matters Working Group

 In recognition of the ACA’s ongoing commitment to equity, diversity and inclusion, a Working Group dedicated to reconciliation, relationship-building, and indigenization of the archives’ profession has been established.
 Comprised of Indigenous and non-Indigenous archivists and heritage professionals, the Indigenous Matters Working Group (IMWG) is responsible for recommending a strategic and coordinated approach to the ACA which will support this urgent and ongoing work.
 This Working Group will review the Reconciliation Framework and Final Report of the Response to the Report of the Truth and Reconciliation Commission Working Group (TRC-TF) of the Steering Committee on Canada’s Archives alongside the ACA’s current organizational structure, events and activities, membership framework, and educational offerings to create an Indigenous Matters Action Plan.
 This Action Plan will not only identify areas within the ACA which require de-colonialization work be undertaken, it will also identify priorities and strategies for how to engage in this work.
 Timeline for this work is two years beginning Summer 2021.
+TERMS OF REFERENCE 1.
+Purpose: The Indigenous Matters Working Group is responsible for: Reviewing the Reconciliation Framework and Final Report of the TRC-TF alongside the ACA’s current equity commitments, organizational structure, events and activities, membership framework, and educational offerings, etc., to create an Indigenous Matters Action Plan which will outline recommendations for immediate change.
+This

-This Action Plan will identify areas within the ACA that require de-colonialization work and identify priorities and strategies for how to engage in this work.
-The timeline for this work is two years beginning Summer 2021:
+work and identify priorities and strategies for how to engage in this work.
+The

 How to Get Involved: If you would like to be part of this small but mighty working group, please submit your statement of interest via our online volunteer application form.